Options for minimally invasive pinched nerve surgery performed by Laser Spine Institute

 A laminotomy involves the removal of part of the bony roof of a vertebra.
-This gives the components of the spine – such as the spinal cord – more space, and it can eliminate troublesome impingement on a nerve.
-At Laser Spine Institute, this minimally invasive procedure is performed when bone spurs or herniated or bulging discs place pressure on neighboring nerves.
+This gives the components of the spine, such as the spinal cord, more space and it can eliminate troublesome compression on a nerve.
+At Laser Spine Institute, this minimally invasive procedure is performed by our board-certified surgeons+ when bone spurs, herniated discs or bulging discs place pressure on neighboring nerves.

-A foraminotomy involves the widening of a foramen (or opening) in between two vertebrae.
-The procedure is designed to “clean out” the canal through which nerve roots pass from the spinal cord to innervate the rest of the body.
-Sometimes, these passages can become narrower (a condition called foraminal stenosis), which can lead to a pinched nerve.
-By eliminating any extraneous tissue, our surgeons can relieve the pinched nerve symptoms.
+A foraminotomy involves the widening of the opening in between two vertebrae.
+The procedure is designed to clean out the canal through which nerve roots pass from the spinal cord to affect the rest of the body.
+Sometimes, these passages can become narrower — a condition called foraminal stenosis.
+This condition can lead to a pinched nerve.
+However, by eliminating any extraneous tissue, our surgeons can relieve the pinched nerve symptoms.

 Discectomy and spinal fusion